dgroomes/vscode-playground/README.md

   * DONE Write the program.
 * [ ] Get a Python program working (which build tool?)
 * [ ] Get an NPM-based TypeScript program working
+* [ ] Get a Swift program working.
+Swift has a good backing of an official extension.
+See <https://www.swift.org/blog/vscode-extension/>.
 * [x] DONE (It's a bit awkward, but I think that's just the nature of having a split-brain editor/IDE.
 If some of the IDE is on your host/computer and some is on a remote host, then it's complicated by nature.
 There is a [good explanation in the docs](https://code.visualstudio.com/docs/devcontainers/containers#_managing-extensions))
   What is the interop story between a dev container-powered VS Code experience and "local" extensions?
 For example, when